prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/startup.md

 # Startup

-With your providers defined, its time to start Oh My Prvd.
+With your providers defined, its time to start Prvd 'M Wrong.

 ## Preloading

-It's necessary to preload your providers to for Oh My Prvd to pick it up.
+It's necessary to preload your providers to for Prvd 'M Wrong to pick it up.
 For convenience, you can use the `prvd.preload(instances, predicate)` function, which will load all modules given an array of instances: